Breastfeeding

 1-866-255-2483

-• Route du lait du Haut-Saint-François: Businesses and organizations that warmly welcome mothers who wish to nurse their babies; identified with the sticker "Bienvenue aux bébés allaités" (Breastfed babies welcome).
+• Route du lait du Haut-Saint-François: businesses and organizations that warmly welcome mothers who wish to nurse their babies; identified with the sticker "Bienvenue aux bébés allaités" (Breastfed babies welcome).

 Haute-Yamaska

-• Infants clinic: Consultations by appointment with a perinatal nurse, health monitoring of mother and baby, breastfeeding support, and more.
+• Infants clinic: consultations by appointment with a perinatal nurse, health monitoring of mother and baby, breastfeeding support, and more.

-• CLSC de Saint-Joseph : Every afternoon (except Thursdays) from 1:00 p.m. to 4:30 p.m. at
+• CLSC de Saint-Joseph: Every afternoon (except Thursdays) from 1:00 p.m. to 4:30 p.m.

-• CLSC de Waterloo as needed.
+• CLSC de Waterloo: as needed.

 • Breastfeeding clinic of the RLS de la Haute-Yamaska (at the infant clinic)